cpjobling/eg-151-textbook/eg_151/lectures/week7/index.md

 To calculate the resolution of an ADC we use {eq}`eq:adc_res`[^floor].

 [^floor]: Note the symbols $\lfloor \ldots \rfloor$ are called *floor*.
-They round a decimal number to the lowest value.
+They round a decimal number to the next lowest integer value.
+That is the decimal part is simply eliminated.
 Thus quantization is always going to choose the bin that is the closest to the truncated part of the decimal number.

 ```{math}
 :label: eq:adc_res